Nicola Rubino: Biography

-He was the son of Francesco and Caterina Cudia and attended the Classical Lyceum in his town.
-In 1925, aged only 20, he moved to Rome to study at Accademia di Belle Arti together with different artists of Scuola romana like Mafai, Omiccioli, Fazzini and Gentilizi; in Rome he had a close friendship with artists and intellectualis like Sarra, Guttuso and Fellini.
+He was the son of Francesco and Caterina Cudia and attended the Classical Lyceum in his native Alcamo.
+In 1925, aged only 20, he moved to Rome to study at Accademia di Belle Arti together with different artists of Scuola romana like Mafai, Omiccioli, Fazzini and Gentilizi; in Rome he had a close friendship with artists and intellectuals like Sarra, Guttuso and Fellini.

 Nicola Rubino was an exponent of the artistic cultural current called "Scuola romana" and of the international sculpture of the 20th century.
 His works, besides being present in various Italian cities, are exhibited in museums and private collections in Italy and abroad; a valuable collection is kept and exhibited at the Museum of Contemporary Art of Alcamo, inside the l'ex Collegio dei Gesuiti.

-His very rich artistic production, from the second half of the 1920s to the beginning of the 1980s, was created inside his study in via Margutta.
+His very rich artistic production, from the second half of the 1920s to the beginning of the 1980s, was created inside his studio in via Margutta.
 He liked female figures, that also come back in his paintings realized by Rubino in the last period of his activity, in which he uses a symbolical natural style.

-In 1942 he took part in the fourth Rome Quadriennale and in 1948 into the Rassegna d'arte figurativa (Exposition of figurative art) of Rome.
+In 1942 he took part in the fourth Rome Quadriennale and in 1948 in the Rassegna d'arte figurativa (Exposition of figurative art) of Rome.
 In 1952 he took part in the fifth Rome Quadriennale and in the XXVI Venice Biennale and his works were then exhibited in foreign countries, among which there were Greece, Turkey and Egypt.

 Between 1953 and 1959 he participated at the Mostra d'arte del Mezzogiorno (Southern Italy Art Exhibition) of Rome (1953), Naples (1953 and 1954) where he is assigned the prize Salvator Rosa, and then at the International Medal Exhibition (Palazzo Venezia in Rome).
 In 1953 they assigned him one of the ten prizes at the contest for the monument to the Unknown Political Prisoner.
 He took part in the Venice Biennale in 1954 and he set up a retrospective of medals and exhibited four works at the Rome Quadriennale.

 He also works for private customers (Targioni, Fusi, Lombardo from Rome), and as a teacher at Scuole Media (first-grade secondary school) and Liceo artistico in Rome.

 In 1956 the Ministry of Transport commissioned him the portal, in Istrian stone, for the Venezia Santa Lucia railway station.
 In this bas-Relief, six metres high and five large, Rubino has represented instraight lines, the history of Venice through the most important events: the discovery of Saint Mark's corpse, the Republic of Venice, the conquest of Costantinople, the Battle of Lepanto and the Crusades.
 In 1958 Rubino participated in the Premio Internazionale Città di Carrara and, in 1959, at the International Medal Exhibition at the Mint of Bruxelles.

 In the same year he won a contest proclaimed by the Province of Rome and realized a bronze bas-relief for the Technical School "Maffeo Pantaleoni" of Rome.